5 most controversial presidential elections in Nigeria's history | Pulse Nigeria

 What followed was a series of violent protests and political unrest, particularly in the South-West where it was estimated that security forces killed over 100 people while quelling the civil unrest.

-With pressure mounting on Babangida to stick to the handover date, he threw in the towel on August 26, paving the way for an interim government led by Ernest Shonekan, whose regime was toppled in a palace coup by General Sani Abacha.
+With pressure mounting on Babangida to stick to the handover date, he threw in the towel on August 26, paving the way for an interim government led by Ernest Shonekan, whose interim government was toppled in a palace coup by General Sani Abacha.

 Abiola's continued fight for his mandate got him into trouble with the Abacha government which arrested and charged him for treason after declaring himself the president and commander-in-chief.
 The two gladiators died one month apart in 1998.